You have several options for protecting the data and resources that you transfer.

 resources used during the transfer.
 Therefore your Google Cloud resources are

-Transfer service for on-premises data agent use.
+transfer agent use.
 You may also use a service

 account, which can help make